 You might think that my child lost the competition, but that wasn’t the issue.
 Actually, his class won.
 And that was the problem.

-Every single kid in our 11 year old’s class wanted to choose pink as their t-shirt color.
+Every single kid in our 11 year old’s class chose pink as their t-shirt color.
 Every single kid except for our child, that is.
-He does not enjoy wearing pink, so when the class mom asked if anyone was unhappy with the choice of pink, he rose his hand.
+He does not enjoy wearing pink, so when the class mom asked if anyone was unhappy with the choice of pink, he raised his hand.

 The class mother was kind enough to call me to offer our child his own personal t-shirt of a different color so that he wouldn’t be uncomfortable wearing pink.
 And that’s when I told her that our family policy is we don’t save our kids from disappointment.

-I realize that a t-shirt color is a small thing, and that’s precisely why this was a great chance for our son to practice dealing with disappointment.
-It’s so important for kids to learn at a young age what to do with that emotion.
+I realize that a t-shirt color is a small thing, and that’s precisely why this was a great chance for our son to deal with disappointment.
+It’s important for kids to learn at a young age what to do with that emotion.

 What do I do when I am disappointed?